Equality planning

 Assessing the current situation, setting concrete objectives on the basis of the assessment, and monitoring the carrying out of the measures are the key elements of the equality promotion plan.

 It is essential that the plan is based on an adequate assessment of the current situation.
 For this reason, it should be ensured that organisations representing persons vulnerable to discrimination and other stakeholders are given an adequate opportunity to be heard.
-Education providers and education institutions must always provide pupils and students and their guardians with an opportunity to give their opinions on the promotion measures.
+The education providers, educational institutions as well as early childhood education and care facilities and service providers must reserve an opportunity for the children and students or pupils and their guardians to be heard on the promotion measures.
 Employers must discuss the promotion of equality and the impact of the measures with the employees.
 In equality planning and assessment, attention must be paid to different grounds for discrimination and population groups relevant to the activities.

 Ministries and other public authorities whose tasks include the steering and supervision of administrative branches must, in their planning activities, work to ensure that the actors that are supervised and steered also fully comply with their obligation to promote equality.